credmark/TLS/docs/02-method.md

 ## Score

-Although a token's legitimacy is a binary result, TLS score is designed to be from the lowest possible score of 0 to the highest of 10.
+Although a token's legitimacy is a binary result, TLS is designed to be from the lowest possible score of 0 to the highest of 10.
 The higher the score the more likely it is to be legitimate.
 The reason for using a range of scores is to accommodate a wide variety of tokens.
 Some tokens are true scams that walks away with your investment funds.
 Some tokens are just spams that was sent to your wallet randomly.
 The scores could help differentiate various level of legitimacy.
 The mapping between score an its meaning will be worked out during the calibration of the model.

 ## Score composition